 The best method of reuniting lost pets with owners is IDENTIFICATION.

 All animals who enter the Humane Society are scanned for microchips.
 Owners will also be quickly called if a dog or cat has a collar with identification or a current county license.
 Keeping microchip and license information up to date at KHS is critical to helping us find you if your pet ends up at the shelter.
-Changes may be made in person, via email (firstname.lastname@example.org), or over the phone.
+Changes may be made via email at email@example.com, or over the phone.

 Stray animals who enter the shelter without identification are held for 48 hours before becoming available for adoption or transfer.
-Stray animals with identification are held for 9 days, and KHS staff will both phone the registered owner and send a notice of impound to the address on record.
-Owners must reclaim before the end of the 9th day at the shelter or the pet is presumed to be abandoned and will be made available for adoption or transfer if medically and behaviorally suitable.
-Please note that KHS cannot reclaim your dog once it has been legally adopted or transferred on island.
+Stray animals with identification such as a microchip or license tag are held for nine days (dogs) or five days (cats), and KHS staff will both phone the registered owner and send a notice of impound to the address on record.
+Owners must reclaim before the end of the ninth day at the shelter or the pet is presumed to be abandoned and will be made available for adoption or transfer if medically and behaviorally suitable.
+Please note that KHS cannot reclaim your dog once it has been legally adopted or transferred.

 If you have found a dog or cat that does not belong to you, we recommend taking the following steps:

-- If there is no way to reach the owner, please bring the animal to KHS so we can scan him or her for a microchip or look up the license number and contact information.
-Our goal is to reunited the pets with their owners ASAP.
+- If there is no way to reach the owner, please make an appointment to bring the animal to KHS so we can scan him or her for a microchip or look up the license number and contact information.
+Our goal is to reunite the pets with their owners ASAP.

 - You can also check social media to see if anyone has reported the pet missing or lost.